 Winterize rabbit cages and hutches

-A third option is to create permanent protection for your rabbits by winterizing their cages or hutches.
-This option is a little more expensive but requires less time during the winter months.
+A third option is permanently protecting your rabbits by winterizing their cages or hutches.
+This option is a little more expensive but requires less time during winter.

 Add permanent or removable walls to your cages or hutches that can be added during the winter.
 Paint the wood, or add water-proof siding or metal sheeting to protect the hutches from the moisture and block the wind.